Sylvester G. Hill

-Sylvester Gardner Hill was a colonel in the Union Army during the American Civil War.
-He served as a brigade commander during the Red River Campaign and Battle of Nashville where he was killed in action.
+Sylvester Gardner Hill (1820-1864) was a colonel in the Union Army during the American Civil War.
+He served as a brigade commander during the Red River Campaign and Battle of Nashville, where he was killed in action.
 He received a posthumous appointment as a brevet brigadier general.

 Early life

-Sylvester Hill was born in North Kingstown, Rhode Island but moved to Ohio in 1840.
+Sylvester Hill was born in North Kingstown, Rhode Island, but moved to Ohio in 1840.
 He settled in Cincinnati and was employed in the lumber business until 1849.
-Hill took part on the California Gold Rush but failed to achieve any profit there.
+Hill participated in the California Gold Rush but failed to achieve any profit from it.
 He traveled back eastward and settled in Muscatine, Iowa.

 Civil War

 Hill was in Iowa when the Civil War began.
 Hill helped raise the 35th Iowa Volunteer Infantry Regiment, of which he was appointed Colonel on September 18, 1862.
-For the first several months of its existence the 35th Iowa was on garrison duty in Illinois and Kentucky until being ordered to join the Army of the Tennessee besieging Vicksburg.
+For the first several months of its existence the 35th Iowa was on garrison duty in Illinois and Kentucky until being ordered to join the Army of the Tennessee in the siege of Vicksburg.
 After the siege of Vicksburg, Colonel Hill assumed command of the 3rd Brigade, 1st Division, XVI Corps (Right Wing), a position he would maintain for much of the remainder of the war.
 Hill was wounded at the battles of Pleasant Hill and Yellow Bayou in 1864.
 He returned to regimental command at the Battle of Tupelo but was back in command of the 3rd Brigade during Price's Missouri Raid.